Use the Detections feature to create and manage rules, and view the alerts

 Malware may be stealthy and appear as legitimate executable code, scripts, active content, and other software.
 It is also often embedded in non-malicious files, non-suspicious websites, and standard programs — sometimes making the root source difficult to identify.
 If infected and not resolved promptly, malware can cause irreparable damage to a computer network.

-For information on how to enable malware protection on your host, see Configure Malware detect or prevent.
+For information on how to enable malware protection on your host, see Malware Protection.

 To determine if a file is malicious or benign, a machine learning model looks for static attributes of files (without executing the file) that include file structure, layout, and content.
 This includes information such as file header data, imports, exports, section names, and file size.
 These attributes are extracted from millions of benign and malicious file samples, which then are passed to a machine-learning algorithm that distinguishes a benign file from a malicious one.
 The machine learning model is updated as new data is procured and analyzed.